alainvtr/extended_mistralai_conversation/README.md

 10. Go to Settings then [Voice Assistants](https://my.home-assistant.io/redirect/voice_assistants/).
 11. Click to an existing Assistant or create a new one.
 12. Select "Extended Mistral AI Conversation" in "Conversation agent" selector
-13. Select "Mistral AI STT" in "STT" selector
+13. Select "Mistral AI STT" (or other name if you change it before) in "STT" selector
-14. Select "Mistral AI TTS" in "TTS" selector and choose a voice model
+14. Select "Mistral AI TTS" (or other name if you change it before) in "TTS" selector and choose a voice model
 15. Submit
 16. Edit the file `<config directory>/mistral_prompt.txt` and adapt to your needs
 17. Edit the file `<config directory>/mistral_tools.yaml` and adapt to your needs